octaexon/DeepTrafficSigns/docs/environment.md

   # within root directory of our project
   pyenv local dts3 dts2
   ```
-  A wonderful feature is the hierarchical stucture, so for example all of python, pip and python3,
+  A wonderful feature is the hierarchical stucture, so for example all of the python, pip and python3,
   pip3 commands resolve to the dts3 virtual environment, while only python2, pip2 resolve to the dts2
   virtual environment.
+This suited me down to the ground as most of my development was in python
+  3 with the newest versions of various modules, while I only rarely needed to call python2
+  (sometimes with older versions of the same packages).

   Another beautiful facet of oh-my-zsh in this instance is that its pyenv plugin activates and
   deactivates the virtual environment as you enter and exit the project path.
 No more manual